 IDEA – Ethical Decision Making Framework

-This is one of many tools to help guide decisions that involve complex ethical issues.
+This tool is one of many resources to help guide decisions which involve complex ethical issues.

 - Committee members are bound by hospital policy and will use appropriate means to preserve confidentiality.